aaronpk/live-chat-overlay/README.md

 There are also some options buried in the Chrome extension itself, but those will likey be changing going into the future.
 You can change the color of the message background for example.

+### Consolidate Messaging Extension

+There's another Browser Extension made that's simliar to this one, however it usees Peer-to-Peer in place of a routing server to transport messages and it consolidates *all* messages into a single dashboard, rather than needing to interface with multiple windows to trigger Featured Messaging.
+In many ways, it's superior, although it only supports streaming messagings, and not so much static content, like Instagram post comments.

+Find that extension here: https://github.com/steveseguin/social_stream

 ## Support

 If you need support or have a bug to report, please feel free to join me at https://discord.vdo.ninja.